Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 10
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 8.5
+- Platypus2-13B (using oobabooga/text-generation-webui) : 9
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 4
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10

 ### Question 11: Rewrite the following sentence in passive voice: "The dog chased the cat."
 Task Domain: Text Rewriting